Nav9110/XRD_code/README.md

-XRD Data Analysis from CSV Files
+# XRD Data Analysis for perovskite (MHP)

 This Python script allows the analysis of X-ray Diffraction (XRD) data from .csv files containing measurements with 2θ and intensity columns.
 It provides several useful features for processing XRD spectra:

-📌 Features
+## 📌 Features

-📂 Import .csv files containing multiple XRD measurements
+Import .csv files containing multiple XRD measurements

-📈 Integration of the area under the curve between specific bounds (integral calculation)
+Integration of the area under the curve between specific bounds (integral calculation)

-🔍 Peak features extracting:
+Peak features extracting:

 The maximum intensity of the peaks